Archives

 From the definition above, it is evident that theism is religion.
 It is equally evident that any "scrupulous conformity" any "belief held to with ardor" could be referred to as a religion.
 The latter certainly qualifies atheism.
 A method of canning or of brewing beer, or a membership in an elite auto club could all lightly be referred to as religion.
 People can be said to be religious about almost anything.

-More directly, though, on what grounds does
+More directly though, on what grounds does

 a-theism purport to be

 a-religious?
 It is precisely by their denial of the existence of Theo that atheists claim non-religious status.
-The first question is this: in denying the existence of Theo is atheism thus rendered a non-religious world view?
+The first question is this: in denying the existence of Theo is atheism thus rendered a non-religious view?
 Clearly, if the inclusion of Theo is not required for the Buddhist

-religion it is not predicate to
+religion it is not fundamental to

 To clarify before moving on, the application of the term